 Cincinnati has great events that seniors with dementia, their loved ones, and their caregivers can participate in.
 Scripps Gerontology’s Opening Minds through Art is a program designed for seniors with memory loss to reconnect with their own abilities through art.
 The Cincinnati Art Museum features accessibility programs designed for individuals with various special needs, including programs for seniors with Alzheimer’s and dementia.
 The Alzheimer’s Association Cincinnati chapter offers support groups, educational programs, fundraisers, and more events for seniors with dementia and their families.

-Legacy Living of Florence, Trustwell Living at Fairfield Place and StoryPoint Fairfield are the top-rated Nursing Homes facilities near Cincinnati, OH.
+Legacy Living of Florence, StoryPoint Fairfield and The Woodlands of Hamilton are the top-rated Nursing Homes facilities near Cincinnati, OH.
 These Nursing Homes facilities received the highest rankings based on verified family reviews.
 See full list of communities.

 The average cost of Nursing Homes in Cincinnati is $4,987 per month.
 This cost may vary based on location, amenities, floorplan, level of care and other factors.